MayankD409/HumanDetectionandTracking/README.md

 This generates a index.html page in the build/test_coverage sub-directory that can be viewed locally in a web browser.
 ```

-You can also get code coverage report for the *shell-app* target, instead of unit test.
+You can also get code coverage report for the *human-tracker* target, instead of unit test.
 Repeat the previous 2 steps but with the *app_coverage* target:

 ``` bash
 # Now, do another clean compile, run shell-app, and generate its covereage report